Personalize this lesson

 15print(f"prompt_overlap={sorted(overlap)}")1train_pairs=2 eval_pairs=2

 The rendered sequence is part of the contract.
-Keep chat-template and end-of-sequence conventions consistent with the policy being evaluated.
-Also don't silently train on answers whose decisive ending was truncated: current TRL RewardConfig.max_length filters a pair when either candidate exceeds the configured maximum after tokenization.[3]
+Keep chat-template and end-of-sequence conventions consistent with the policy you'll score.
+Don't silently train on answers whose decisive ending was truncated: current TRL RewardConfig.max_length (default 1024) drops a pair when either candidate exceeds that limit after tokenization.[3]

 1max_length = 1024